Rose Bertin: Fashion merchant to Marie Antoinette

 Before Marie Antoinette arrived in France from Austria, she had been schooled in the nuances of galant spoken French and French fashions.
 She was introduced to Bertin in the summer of 1774.
 Marie Antoinette commissioned Bertin to make her robes for the Coronation of Louis XVI, which were reportedly so heavy that they had to be carried to Rheims from Paris on a stretcher.

 Marie Antoinette was so enamoured of her fashion merchant that she abolished the historic custom of dressing in public in a formal levée ceremony, choosing instead to be dressed in private by Bertin.
 Twice a week, Bertin would present her newest creations to the queen and spend hours discussing them.
 The queen adored her wardrobe and was passionate about every detail, and Bertin, as her milliner, became her confidante and friend.
 Her position as the designer to the queen also secured her role as the leading fashion designer of the French aristocracy and, as French fashion was the leader in Europe, the central figure of European fashion.

-Called "Minister of Fashion" by her detractors, Bertin was the brains behind almost every new dress commissioned by the queen.
-Dresses and hair became Marie Antoinette's personal vehicles of expression, and Bertin clothed the queen from 1770 until her deposition in 1792.
+Called "Minister of Fashion" by her detractors, Bertin designed almost every new dress commissioned by the queen.
+Bertin clothed the queen from 1770 until her deposition in 1792.
 Bertin became a powerful figure at court, and she witnessed—and sometimes effected—profound changes in French society.
 Her large, ostentatious gowns ensured that their wearer occupied at least three times as much space as their male counterpart, thus making the woman a more imposing presence.
 Her creations also established France as the center of the fashion industry, and from then on, dresses made in Paris were sent to London, Venice, Vienna, Saint Petersburg and Constantinople.
-This inimitable Parisian elegance established the worldwide reputation of French couture.
+The influence of Bertin's works are said to have established the worldwide reputation of French couture.

 In the mid-18th century, French women had begun to "pouf" (raise) their hair with pads and pomade and wore oversized luxurious gowns.
 Bertin used and exaggerated the leading modes of the day, and created poufs for Marie Antoinette with heights up to three feet.
 The pouf fashion reached such extremes that it became a period trademark, along with decorating the hair with ornaments and objects which showcased current events.
-Working with Léonard Autié, the queen's hairdresser, Bertin created a coiffure that became the rage all over Europe: hair would be accessorized, stylized, cut into defining scenes, and modeled into shapes and objects—ranging from recent gossip to nativities to husbands' infidelities, to French naval vessels such as the Belle Poule, to the pouf aux insurgents in honor of the American Revolutionary War.
+Working with Léonard Autié, the queen's hairdresser, Bertin created a coiffure that became the rage all over Europe: hair would be accessorized, stylized, cut into defining scenes, and modeled into shapes and objects—ranging from recent gossip to nativities to husbands' infidelities, to French naval vessels such as the Belle Poule, to the pouf aux insurgents in honour of the American Revolutionary War.
 The queen's most famous coif was the "inoculation" pouf that she wore to publicize her success in persuading the king to be vaccinated against smallpox.